As our communities reopen, Kaiser Permanente remains vigilant in our work to slow the spread of the virus.

-When viral transmission slows down and the rate of new infections becomes manageable, we traditionally rely on testing, vaccines, and treatments to stop a virus spread.
+At the same time, health departments and health care organizations are leading community-level efforts to get outbreaks under control and prevent new cases.
+When viral transmission slows down and the rate of new infections becomes manageable, we traditionally rely on testing, vaccines, and treatments to stop virus spread.

-For COVID-19, we still lack a vaccine and broadly successful treatment medications.
-Without them, our effective suppression strategy includes 3 critical components:
+For COVID-19, we still don’t have a vaccine.
+Without it, an effective suppression strategy relies on 3 critical components:

-As part of this effort, Kaiser Permanente continues to invest in internal capacity to support additional testing — including purchasing additional instruments and working with suppliers to increase the number of test kits.
-We have instituted testing through our own clinical laboratories to augment testing capacity.
-And Kaiser Permanente is constructing a 7,700-square-foot lab in Berkeley, California, that is expected to be able to process 10,000 tests per day when it opens in June.
+As part of this effort, Kaiser Permanente continues to invest in internal capacity to support additional testing — including purchasing additional instruments, working with suppliers to increase the number of test kits available, and expanding internal lab testing facilities.

 “Our priority continues to be ensuring the health and safety of patients, members, and our employees,” said Dr. Witt.
-“Our infectious disease experts continue to work closely with public health authorities to advocate for practices that will help us suppress this disease and prevent another rise in COVID-19 cases.”
+“Our infectious disease experts are working closely with public health authorities to advocate for practices that will help us suppress this disease and prevent another rise in COVID-19 cases.”

-If you are a member who is experiencing symptoms including fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell, or if you have questions about coronavirus testing or coverage, please call your doctor or the number on the back of your Kaiser Permanente medical card.
+If you are a member who is experiencing symptoms such as fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell, or if you have questions about COVID-19 testing or coverage, please call your doctor or the number on the back of your Kaiser Permanente medical card.
 Additional guidance can be found on the Coronavirus and COVID-19 page on kp.org.

-We can all play a part in responding to this evolving health threat, according to Dr. Witt.
-We continue to encourage everyone to practice healthy habits to protect themselves and others:
+We can all play a part in stopping the spread of COVID-19, according to Dr. Witt.
+We continue to encourage everyone to practice the following healthy habits to protect themselves and others: